 Dissolution of a limited liability company

-A limited liability company must always be dissolved using a procedure laid down in the law.
-If you want to close down a limited liability company altogether, dissolve it through liquidation proceedings.
+A limited liability company must always be dissolved using a procedure laid down in the law, such as liquidation proceedings.
 The liquidator will then manage the payment of the company's debts, the distribution of its assets, the final settlement of accounts and the other practicalities required in the process.
-There are also situations where the authorities may require that the company must be put into liquidation or removed from the Trade Register.
+There are also situations where the authorities may require that your company must be put into liquidation or removed from the Trade Register.

 You can dissolve the company voluntarily through liquidation proceedings.
 As a result, both the company and your operation will end completely.
 Liquidation proceedings may be the right option when you are unwilling or unable to continue the operation of your company even though it is profitable.
 For example, you may have become seriously ill or have reached your retirement age.

-A limited liability company can also be dissolved by merging it with another company or by dividing it into new companies.
+A limited liability company may also be dissolved through reorganisation of a business.
+The company may, for example, merge with another company or be divided into new companies.

-If the limited liability company is insolvent, heavily in debt and unprofitable, it may have to be dissolved through bankruptcy proceedings.
+If the limited liability company is insolvent, heavily in debt and unprofitable, the only option is to dissolve it through bankruptcy proceedings.
 You can file for a bankruptcy yourself.
 One of the company’s creditors may also file a petition for bankruptcy.

 The general meeting makes the decision on putting a limited liability company into liquidation.
 It chooses a liquidator who replaces the company’s board of directors and the possible managing director.
 For example, the liquidator may be a board member or another person from inside the company.